 Games are also a handy tool to make learning fun.
-You can buy board or card games that help teach the alphabet or find websites or apps that can help.
+For example, you can buy board or card games that help teach the alphabet or find websites or apps that can help.

 This would also aid your toddler to pick up some computer skills at an early age – supervised, of course!
 I am a huge advocate of getting my son to use a computer.
 It is a vital skill to learn.

-Choose some books that go through the alphabet and give an example with each letter (and yes, I do mean “A is for apple!”).
-Your toddler will begin to recognize the letter shapes and start pointing them out in other places.
+Choose some books that go through the alphabet and give an example with each letter (yes, I mean “A is for apple!”).
+Your toddler will recognize the letter shapes and start pointing them out in other places.